alpacahq/alpaca-docs/content/api-references/broker-api/trading/orders.md

 Retrieves a single order for the given `client_order_id` passed as a query parameter.

-Note: the url does contain a literal `:` character in it, it's not a typo in trying to represent a path parameter here for example:
+Note: the url does contain a literal `:` character in it, it's not a typo in trying to represent a path parameter here.
+For example:
 `/v1/trading/accounts/56712986-9ff7-4d8f-8e52-077e099e533e/orders:by_client_order_id?client_order_id=the_client_order_id_here`
 would be this url with the path and query parameters filled out.
 We understand this is probably confusing but we are keeping it this way for legacy reasons.